javieraespinosa/big-data-analytics/content/demofest/invitation.md

 headless: true
 weight: 50

-title: Open Invitation
+title: Invitation
-# subtitle: Venez nombreux !
+subtitle: Dates & Place
 ---

 In the context of the **Big Data Analytics** course, CPE Lyon organizes a `demonstration festival` around the "**Analysis of Web Archives from the Digital Humanities**" (see [description datathon 2023](big-data-analytics/events/datathon/description/)).